 The Speedway's "rear yard" is either the end of the pit area, where the property narrows to meet the Coast Fork, or the property on the opposite bank of the river.
 The 3.5 acre section on the opposite bank is entirely wetlands, and will be protected through a conservation easement (see above).
-The end of the pit is in the floodway and in a wetlands area, and will be protected through the riparian setback standard below.
+The end of the pit is in the floodway and in a wetlands area, and will be protected through the riparian setback standard below maintenance standards set forth in subsection B of Section 18.38.060 Riparian vegetation - Row River or Section18.46.170 Additional conditions - Greenway conditional use permit, or for water dependent uses.